Amsterdam-Zuidoost: History

 The largest neighborhood of Amsterdam-Zuidoost is Bijlmermeer, planned in the 1960s as a modern, functional 'town of the future' in accordance with the principles of the Swiss architect Le Corbusier.
 In total, 18,000 homes would be built, 13,000 of which were in highrise tower blocks, many of them built together to form a distinct "honeycombed" pattern.
 Roads were elevated above the ground, with separate routes for cars, buses, bicyclists and pedestrians.
 The main architect of Bijlmermeer was Siegfried Nassuth.
 Construction of the Bijlmermeer began in 1963.
 The first tower block, named Hoogoord, was completed in 1968.
 The last of the 13,000 apartments was completed in 1975.
 In 1977, Amsterdam's first metro line was opened, connecting Zuidoost to the city center and Amsterdam Centraal.

 Soon after its completion, however, it turned out that the new neighborhood with its functional, monotone highrise buildings was not as popular as expected.
 As rents dropped, the area attracted many underprivileged residents, including recently arrived migrant groups.
 It has the largest community of people of Surinamese descent in Amsterdam, many of whom came to the Netherlands after Suriname's independence in 1975.
 The area gained the reputation of a poor neighborhood with high unemployment.
 With its tall, impersonal and increasingly abandoned towerblocks allowing for little social oversight, the area struggled with soaring crime rates and vandalism.

-In 1992 the Bijlmermeer was struck by disaster as an Israeli El Al airplane crashed into the tower blocks named Groeneveen en Kruitberg in the very heart of the neighborhood.
+In 1992 the Bijlmermeer was struck by disaster as an Israeli El Al Boeing 747-258F crashed into the tower blocks named Groeneveen en Kruitberg in the very heart of the neighborhood.
 The El Al Flight 1862 disaster killed 43 people, including the three Israeli pilots.
 A memorial has been erected at the crash site.

 In the 1990s and 2000s, the borough was subject to large-scale urban renewal projects initiated by the borough and city administrations as well as housing associations (woningcorporaties) who owned many of the tower blocks.
 The original idea of functional separation between living, working, traffic, and recreation was abandoned.
 Some tower blocks were demolished and replaced by small-scale, low-rise residential areas.
 In 2007 the eastern part of the Bijlmermeer neighborhood was marked aandachtswijk (disadvantaged neighborhood) by minister for housing Ella Vogelaar, which made national urban renewal funds and programmes available to the area.